Background

 The Menopause Society

-Bear is a Pomeranian, born in October 2008 and adopted from a small-breed dog rescue in November 2010.
-He has been my loyal and loving office companion for many years.
+Bear was a Pomeranian, born in October 2008 and adopted from a small-breed dog rescue in November 2010.
+He was my loyal and loving office companion for many years.

-Bear sometimes takes on the role of gracious host—greeting patients in the waiting room and making sure everyone gets settled comfortably.
-These days, as he moves through his golden years, he’s more likely to nap quietly in his bed under my desk, occasionally reminding us of his presence with a soft snore or a dramatic sneeze.
+Bear often took on the role of gracious host--greeting patients in the waiting room and making sure everyone got settled comfortably.
+In his later years, he moved into a quieter rhythm, most often napping under my desk, occasionally announcing his presence with a soft snore or a dramatic sneeze.